jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Code never lies, comments sometimes do._ — Ron Jeffries

+_A heuristic we follow is that whenever we feel the need to comment something, we write a method instead._ ― Martin Fowler

 _Redundant comments are just places to collect lies and misinformation._ ― Robert C. Martin

 _If your code needs comments, consider refactoring it so it doesn’t._ ― Kevlin Henney